JakubUrbaniak/hci-production-problems/pp-03/readme.md

 2. An explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guideline One (URL):
+* HCI Guideline One (URL): https://m3.material.io/components/navigation-bar/guidelines
-* Describe how you implemented that guideline in your sketch:
+* Describe how you implemented that guideline in your sketch: I created a small navigation icon bar on the bottom of the screen.
+This will allow for the user to be taken to a link that will have all of the information that pretains to each subject and allow the user to choose the options.
+This will be a cause for less clutter on the screen.

 * HCI Guideline Two (URL):
 * Describe how you implemented that guideline in your sketch: